 - 1 jar spaghetti sauce (I just grabbed what was on sale)

-- Can of tomato soup (on sale store brand again)
+- Can of tomato soup

 - 1 lb. ground beef….or ground sausage is amazing – this is how to defrost Instant Pot frozen ground beef in case you forgot to thaw it out the night before. 😉